jooapa/jammer/README.md

 ## Language support

-Translations may not be up-to-date

-Currently supported languages:
+The bundled translations are synchronized for the currently supported languages:

 - English
 - Finnish (*[antonako1](https://github.com/antonako1)*)
 - Portuguese (*[Natanaelfelixx](https://github.com/Natanaelfelixx)*)

-Create new translation by copying already existing .ini file from /locales and translating it.
+Missing bundled files are copied automatically into `<JammerPath>/locales`.
+Create a new translation by copying an existing `.ini` file from `locales/` and translating it.

 ## Soundcloud Client ID